bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * At the very least, get rid of Admin styles

 # TODO:
-* Delay GA calls until IP custom dimension is set.
-Set intervals and have limit.
 * Take care of IP errors.
 (Maybe it will be fine in production?)
+* Make build number just dots, and in order.
 * Running locally, getWindowDimensions initially has wrong root element height.
 * Home icon on pitch.
 * Kyon tips hand